Ca La Bionda Casal Vegri is one excellent Valpolicella

 Casal Vegri

-Casal Vegri is a Valpolicella Classico Superiore, from a single vineyard of the same name.
+Casal Vegri is a Valpolicella Classico Superiore from a single vineyard of the same name.
 There is no Amarone selection from this site.
 Therefore, this wine uses all the best grapes of the harvest.
 90% is Corvina and Corvinone.
 The other 10% is Rondinella and rare indigenous grapes such as Oseleta.
 90% of the wine matures for eighteen months in big barrels with the remaining 10% is in oak barriques.
-After blending it gets a further six months bottle ageing before release.
+After blending, it gets a further six months of bottle ageing before release.

 As a result, the wine is fresh, aromatic and complex.
-It’s a ruby-garnet colour, with a nose showing violet-tinged notes and red berries such as red cherry, raspberry and cranberry.
+It’s a ruby garnet, with a nose showing violet-tinged notes and red berries such as red cherry, raspberry and cranberry.
 The palate is deliciously balanced, with silken-textured acidity and polished tannins.
 Pure sour cherry and forest fruits are delightful.
-Beautiful drinking when young, it will improve and can age for a decade.
+Beautiful drinking when young it will improve and can age for a decade.

 While Casal Vegri is smashing drinking when young, it will develop for a decade.